Phase Two: Music Studio Equipment for Recording vocals and live instruments

 Home Recording Studio Gear

-1. Get your digital multitrack recorder or software multitrack sequencer.
+Digital Multitrack Recorder1.
+Get your digital multitrack recorder or software multitrack sequencer

 Ingredients: Either a software sequencer that records audio as well, or a hardware multitrack recoding machine.